 "Well, from my understanding…" Hawkmon began, but then he noticed the others were going into the room.
 "Never mind, we'll find out now!" he said, rushing to catch up.

-The six of them walked into a dark, quiet room that felt no bigger than a closet.
+They walked into a dark, quiet room that felt no bigger than a closet.
 Mimi shuddered once, then swallowed again.
 "Hello?" she called.

 "I… wha…?"
 Mimi asked, rubbing at her muddled head.
 Was this right?
 Hadn't she just been somewhere else?
 She tried to think, but just couldn't remember.